How To Grow Your Own Mint

 If you’d rather use traditional potting methods, start your cuttings in a glass of tap water.
 New roots will grow in less than a week.
 Let it sit a few more days, and new stems will form at the leaf nodes.

 Use a quality soilless mix that has excellent moisture retention with good drainage for potting.
 Remember that mint hates dry feet.

 WHAT DO I NEED?

-Both HID lamps and compact fluorescents running 14-16 hours a day will provide ample light for mint.
+HID lamps and compact fluorescents running 14-16 hours a day will provide ample light for mint.
 Poor conditions and weak light make it prone to develop rust – an incurable and highly contagious plant disease.
 Do not buy plants with yellow or brown spots on either side of the leaf.
 If you find it on plants in your grow space, remove and destroy the plant immediately.

-The sweetest flavor and heaviest oil yield comes from warm days and cool nights.
+The sweetest flavor and heaviest oil yield come from warm days and cool nights.
 No special nutrient requirements here.
 A standard NPK hydroponic nutrient can be used.
 Their preferred pH range is 5.5-6.5.
 Maintain day temps of 75-80°F, nights at 55-60°F with 75-80% humidity in summer for rooting and vegetative stages.
 You want lower humidity in the winter to prevent leaf mold.

-Use liquid or slow release fertilizer in traditional container growing.
+Use liquid or slow-release fertilizer in traditional container growing.
 Heavier feeding results in more abundant top growth.
 Be sure to maintain air humidity and keep the roots moist, but not waterlogged.
 Your yield will not be as high as plants grown hydroponically.